Kotlinlearncs.online LogoJava

 Finally, Kotlin provides the char type for storing a single character value.

-Practice: Practice with Primitive Types
+Solve: Practice with Primitive Types (Practice)

 Created By: Geoffrey Challen